Institutional Conflict of Interest (ICOI) Policy

 - Potential conflicts that raise serious policy issues or have a significant public impact on the mission and reputation of the University.

-In instances where the Chancellor may have an Institutional COI, he or she must recuse himself or herself and defer to the President of the University of Wisconsin System, who will review, create and approve management plans in consultation with the Office of the Vice Chancellor for Research and Graduate Education’s Associate Vice Chancellor for Research Policy shall consult with the Chancellor.
+In instances where the Chancellor may have an Institutional COI, he or she must recuse himself or herself and defer to the President of the University of Wisconsin System, who will review, create and approve management plans in consultation with the Office of the Vice Chancellor for Research and Graduate Education’s Associate Vice Chancellor for Research Policy and Integrity shall consult with the Chancellor.

 7.1 Disclosure to Institution.
 University Officials and other individuals covered under this policy shall, upon appointment and annually thereafter, file a financial disclosure statement with the Office of the Chancellor disclosing Significant Financial Interests.
 For those required to file it, a Wisconsin Statement of Economic Interests is sufficient to fulfill this disclosure requirement.
 Those not required to file a Wisconsin Statement of Economic Interests will receive a university form designed for this process.

 7.2 Disclosure to Institutional Review Boards.
 University Officials and other individuals covered under this policy shall disclose to campus Institutional Review Boards (IRBs) any conflicts of interest they may have, as well as any management plans or exceptions to management issued by the COI Committee, with regard to their human subjects research activities reviewed by the campus IRBs.
 Such disclosures occur by answering the standard conflict of interest questions in IRB applications.
 (See “Financial Conflicts of Interest in Human Subjects Research: Policies and Procedures, Appendix 2.
 Procedures, (a) Reporting, (ii) To IRBs”, found at https://research.wisc.edu/respolcomp/hrpp/).